tmmarquess/tmmarquess/README.md

 ###  About me 🤪
 - Computer technician by the federal institute of Amazonas 👾
 - Currently Studying Information Systems through the Amazon State University 📚
-- currently learning Android and Python 👨‍💻
+- currently learning Python 👨‍💻
 - Fluent in english 🥴
-- Huge interest in game design 🎮
+- Huge interest in game programming 🎮
 - Pronouns: he/him 🙃

 ### Statistics 🤓